 Can Parrots Eat Orange Peppers?

-Bell peppers also come in orange, with a slight difference in their texture.
+Bell peppers also come in orange, with a slight difference to their texture.
 Since these peppers are older than the green or yellowed varieties, they also contain more nutrients.
-The longer they’re allowed to grow, the more packed they become.

 Can Parrots Eat Green Peppers?

 Perhaps the most iconic of all, green peppers are where you find some of the milder flavors.
-These types are picked early, since the flavor difference is preferred in certain recipes or when eaten straight:
+These include:

 - Poblano peppers